BoringBoredom/PC-Optimization-Hub/README.md

     - [Windows](#windows-1)
     - [Alternatives to bloated programs](#alternatives-to-bloated-programs)
     - [Miscellaneous](#miscellaneous)
+# Disclaimer
+  - Due to the sheer complexity of hardware and software and differences between various architectures, your mileage may vary.
+However, it is useful to be aware of things that can impact user experience and adjust them according to your needs.
 # Importance of low input lag
   - ["While participants performed dragging and scribbling tasks, very low levels of latency could be discriminated, i.e., ~1 versus 2 milliseconds while dragging"](https://www.semanticscholar.org/paper/In-the-blink-of-an-eye%3A-investigating-latency-Ng-Annett/386a15fd85c162b8e4ebb6023acdce9df2bd43ee)
   - [visual demonstration of 10 vs 1 milliseconds](https://www.youtube.com/watch?v=vOvQCPLkPt4&feature=youtu.be&t=80)